hiway/octoclaus/README.md

 friction in my workflows by enabling easy access to most-run commands right in my browser.

-For security, I run all my remote machines behind a VPN, and the firewall at home keeps the clients inside home WiFi bridged to the VPN - each instance of octoclaus binds to the internal/VPN interface instead of all or public IPs.
+For security, I run all my remote services behind a VPN, and the firewall at home keeps the clients inside home WiFi bridged to the VPN - each instance of octoclaus binds to the internal/VPN interface instead of all or public IPs.